No Normal: Plot

-While Bruno Carrelli and Kamran are on the run, Department of Damage Control (DODC) agent Sadie Deever orders the lockdown of Jersey City and wants to find Kamran alive.
-Meanwhile, Kamala Khan's family are accepting and supportive of her new powers.
-Nakia Bahadir informs Khan of the situation, whereupon Khan puts together her disguise with a gift from her mother Muneeba and the Red Daggers member Kareem's cloth.
-Upon finding Bruno and Kamran, Khan asks Kareem for help.
+While Bruno Carrelli and Kamran, who is struggling to control his new powers, are on the run, Department of Damage Control (DODC) agent Sadie Deever orders the lockdown of Jersey City and wants to find Kamran alive.
+Meanwhile, Kamala's family are accepting and supportive of her new powers.
+Nakia Bahadir informs Kamala of Bruno's situation, whereupon Kamala puts together her disguise with a gift from her mother Muneeba and the Red Daggers member Kareem's cloth.
+Upon finding Bruno and Kamran, Kamala asks Kareem for help.
 Kareem tells her to get Kamran to the docks by midnight so his Red Dagger contacts can sneak him out of the country.
-They also get support from Nakia, Khan's brother Aamir, and Zoe Zimmer and devise a plan to stall the DODC agents.
+They also get support from Nakia, Kamala's brother Aamir, and Zoe Zimmer and devise a plan to stall the DODC agents.

-Although fellow DODC agent P. Cleary tells them to retreat, Deever ignores the order and has the high school stormed, where Khan and her friends are hiding.
+Although fellow DODC agent P. Cleary tells them to retreat, Deever ignores the order and has the high school, where Kamala and her friends are hiding, stormed.
 Zoe posts a video on social media in which she begs for help, prompting the entire community to gather at the school and demand that DODC leave the teens alone.
-Despite the group's efforts, the DODC manages to arrest everyone except Khan and Kamran, who then learns of his mother's death and confronts Deever.
-When she fires at him, Khan protects him, using her powers to fight off the agents and allowing Kamran to escape to the docks.
+Despite the group's efforts, the DODC arrests everyone except Kamala and Kamran, who then learns of his mother's death and confronts Deever.
+When she fires at him, Kamala protects him, using her powers to fight off the agents.
+Overwhelmed by his grief and his new powers, Kamran goes on a rampage until Kamala talks him down, allowing him to escape to the docks.
 The community shields Khan from the DODC, enabling her to also flee.
-Deever is discharged by Cleary for her disobedience.
-Later, Khan becomes a beloved figure in the community and takes the superhero name "Ms. Marvel" through her father Yusuf.
+With public opinion mounting against the agency, Deever is discharged by Cleary for her disobedience.

+Kamala becomes a beloved figure in the community and takes the superhero name "Ms. Marvel" through her father Yusuf.
 Kamran reaches Pakistan, where he is taken in by Kareem.
-A week later, while preparing to leave for Caltech, Bruno explains to Khan that he examined the family DNA to see if Aamir may also have powers.
-He reveals his discovery that she is different from her family and has a mutation in her genes.
+A week later, while preparing to leave for Caltech, Bruno explains to Kamala that he examined the family DNA to see if Aamir may also have powers, and reveals his discovery that she is different from her family and has a mutation in her genes.
 (Note: It is implied that Khan is a mutant, with Vellani later stating she was the first mutant in the MCU.)

-In a mid-credits scene, Khan and her idol Carol Danvers swap places after the former's bangle emits a strange glow.
+In a mid-credits scene, Kamala and her idol Carol Danvers swap places after the former's bangle emits a strange glow.
 (Note: As depicted in The Marvels (2023).)